Why Paper is Still Popular

 Another interesting example of how paper is still popular is the recent decision by Airbnb, the rental accommodation platform, to launch a 128-page paper magazine.
 This quarterly entitled “Pineapple” focuses on 3 main travel destinations London, San Francisco and Seoul.
 A total of 18,000 copies are distributed free to individuals offering homes for sale, and at events where Airbnb is a partner.
 Pineapple, a glossy coffee table piece, is also available for sale on Airbnb’s website.

 “A couple of years ago we mapped out the user journey of the experience of Airbnb hosts, guests and travelers,” said Andrew Schapiro, head of brand creative at Airbnb.
-“The realization is the majority of experience [after booking online] is offline in people’s homes or neighborhoods around the world.
+“The realization is the majority of experience [after booking online] is offline in people’s homes or neighbourhoods around the world.
 So it was a natural transition to tell stories in a printed format.
 We see the magazine living in people’s homes on their coffee table.”

 Amazon Spain Launches Paper Catalog